-Our article simply titled Amateur Microscopy is a great place to start; you’ll learn the basics every beginner needs to know and why microscopy is an important skill to learn for mycologists or even just general fungi enthusiasts.
+Our article on the topic of mushroom spores for microscopy is a great place to start; you’ll learn the basics every beginner needs to know and why microscopy is an important skill to learn for mycologists or even just general fungi enthusiasts.

-For a deeper explanation of the “why’s” of microscopy with a specific focus on fungi and their spores, read our article Mushroom Spores & Microscopy Research.
-You’ll get a crash-course on the reproductive cycle of fungi alongside a detailed explanation of why it’s so important that mycologists, environmentalists, anthropologists, medical researchers, and those in many other scientific fields continue to research these fascinating organisms.
+For a deeper explanation of the “why’s” of microscopy with a specific focus on fungi and their spores, read our article to get a crash-course on the reproductive cycle of fungi alongside a detailed explanation of why it’s so important that mycologists, environmentalists, anthropologists, medical researchers, and those in many other scientific fields continue to research these fascinating organisms.

 Photomicrography Equipment – It’s Easier to Get Started Than You Might Think!

 If you’re not using a microscope with a built-in camera as shown in the previous section, you can actually buy microscope camera adapters.
 These small accessories act as a way for you to use a camera you may already own with your microscope.
 They work quite well and can eliminate some of the cost barriers that come along with more specialized equipment.

 Camera Models and Quality Mushroom Spores For Sale Source